City of Spokane

 1. Striping.

-All parking areas, except for stacked parking, must be striped in conformance with the parking dimension standards of subsection (E) of this section, except parking for single-family residences, duplexes, and accessory dwelling units.
+All parking areas, except for stacked parking, must be striped in conformance with the parking dimension standards of this section, except parking for Single-Unit Residential Buildings, Accessory Dwelling Units, or Middle Housing developments of no more than six units.

-All perimeter and interior landscaped areas must have continuous, cast in place, or extruded protective curbs along the edges.
+All perimeter and interior landscaped areas directly adjacent to parking aisles, parking spaces, or an abutting sidewalk must have continuous, cast in place, or extruded protective curbs along the edges.
 Curbs separating landscaped areas from parking areas may allow stormwater runoff to pass through them.
 Tire stops, bollards or other protective barriers may be used at the front ends of parking spaces.
 Curbs may be perforated or have gaps or breaks.
 Trees must have adequate protection from car doors as well as car bumpers.
-This provision does not apply to single-family residence, duplexes and accessory dwelling units.
+This provision does not apply to Single-Unit Residential Buildings, Accessory Dwelling Units, or Middle Housing developments of no more than six units.

 Stormwater runoff from parking lots is regulated by the engineering services department.